why-zachariah/footy-analytics/README.md

   so Barça had the financial room to register Olmo.
 The players play the same position (attacking midfield), but I wanted to see their heatmaps in arguably one of the best games of UEFA Euro 2024 where they played against each other.
 I want to see what space they occupy and what FC Barcelona will be gaining and losing with this registration.

+The FC Barcelona passmap looks at the team's passing in the UEFA champions league final 2008/09 (arguably the best team of all time)
+  I used the networkx package to visualize a network of their passes - the distinct 'tiki taka' (short, quick, successive passes) style.